codifyme/awesome-portfolio/README.md

 ## Description

-This portfolio will provide examples of my knowledge, skills and accomplishments regarding my education as a Full Stack Web Developer at UC Berkeley Extension.
+This portfolio will provide examples of my knowledge, skills and accomplishments regarding my education as a Full Stack Web Developer at UC Berkeley Extension Bootcamp.
 This portfolio bring examples of the Homework assignment and group project presentation that I have been working for the entire year.
-My portfolio is linked and connected to Github and Linkedln for those people that would like to know about me and
+My portfolio is linked and connected to Github and Linkedln for those recruiter and people that would like to know about me and my experiences as web developer.

 Demo
 =======